 - The water on the crust will help crustiness.

-- Good for 2-3 days, but this will mold fast due to no preservatives.
+- It is good for 3 days but will mold fast due to no preservatives.

 Your Own Private Notes